zalogarciam/zalogarciam/README.md

 <p align="center">
   <code>
-  I'm Shaurya Choudhary, an adept learner exploring the depths of technology.
-I am a 3rd year undergrad at VIT, Vellore, majoring in Computer Science and Engineering (<strong>CSE</strong>).
-I have a great passion for <strong>Data Strcutruces & Algorithms</strong> along with <strong>Data Science</strong>.
+  I'm Gonzalo, an adept learner exploring the depths of technology.
+I studied bachelor of Software Engineering at UCSM and a Master Degree at Unimelb.
+I have a great passion for <strong>Software Development, Data Structures & Algorithms</strong> along with <strong>AI and HCI</strong>.
   </code>
 </p>